MossBeachBrothers/GEMM/README.md

 ## Overview

-The GEMM module accelerates matrix multiplication using a Systolic Array.
+GEMM module for matrix multiplication using a Systolic Array.
 Each Processing Element (PE) in the array performs a Multiply-Accumulate (MAC) operation.

 ## Key Features